ACROSS

 “What are you talking about?”

 “It’s exactly what it sounds like.
 I know what it feels like to die, because I’ve experienced it.
 Reincarnation, transmigration, whatever you call it, I count lives like you count years, and every time I die, return to the time of my birth, but in a new timeline, a new reality.
 I’ll end up in a world where my surroundings are different, or history didn’t go the way I remember it, or events will happen in my future that I can’t predict.
-I’ve been born and died so many times, laughed and suffered through so many lifetimes, burdened with infinite memory.”
+I’ve been born and died so many times, laughed and suffered through so many lifetimes, burdened with infinite experience.”

 “That’s just blood loss talking.
 Hang on!”
 She tried to pull out her phone, but Noah grabbed it with surprising strength.